bootstrap-vue/bootstrap-vue/docs/components/card/README.md

 ```

 #### Header and footer:
-Add an optional header and/or footer within a card via teh `header` and `footer`
+Add an optional header/footer within a card via `header`/`footer`
 props or named slots.

 When using props, you can control the tags used by
 setting the `header-tag` and `footer-tag` props (default is  `div`)

 ```html